An illuminated modern home glowing at night during a grid blackout to demonstrate how solar panels work during a power outage with battery backup.

 The most popular solution right now is adding a battery to your existing solar setup.
 Products like the Tesla Powerwall 3 and Enphase IQ Battery 5P sit between your panels and your home.
 During normal operation, they store excess solar energy.
 During an outage, they take over instantly.

-A quality solar battery backup during blackout can run your essential appliances — fridge, lights, WiFi router, phone chargers — for 12 to 24 hours or more.
+A quality solar battery backup during blackout can run essential appliances — fridge, lights, WiFi router, phone chargers — for roughly 12 to 24 hours or more.
 According to real-world testing data from Solar.com, a standard 10kWh battery can typically power a home’s critical loads for a full day, and even longer if you budget your energy wisely.

 Most modern battery systems also do something called automatic transfer.
 When the grid fails, they switch your home to battery power in under 20 milliseconds — fast enough that your computer won’t even reboot.